 All my riding has been street so far, with a mixture of traffic, highways, and back road mountains.
 (No track yet.)

 Torque comes on strong from very low — as low as 2000 rpm.
 This is in contrast to some reviews I’ve read where they’ve said it’s “wheezy” below 6000 rpm.
 I’d never describe it like that.

 By about red-line in second gear you’re doing 100 km/h (60 mph), but the natural shifting point is a little below that.
 Basically, it’s unlikely you’ll see the red-line in second gear in legal street riding.

-I’ve owned a number of twins, including Ducatis (90-degree L-twin) and Triumphs with a 270-degree crank, and the BMW’s sound signature is a bit different.
+I’ve owned a number of twins, including Ducati bikes (90-degree L-twin) and Triumph motorcycles with a 270-degree crank, and the BMW’s sound signature is a bit different.
 What they have in common is that they purr at idle and have a booming exhaust howl on throttle.

-The vibrations of Ducatis was also part of the character package.
-Riding a Ducati Monster down the highway meant hearing and feeling the visceral roar of the engine at any RPM point.
+The vibration of Ducati bikes is also part of the character package.
+Riding a Ducati Monster down the highway means hearing and feeling the visceral roar of the engine at any RPM point.

 - The sound is amazing.
 It’s a huge twin engine with (quite often) a sports exhaust.
 Even though it doesn’t have that V-twin offset rumble, it’s still a great, blasting sound.
 The sound gets particularly intense as the revs wind up.